mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 }
 ```

 This means that your response will be converted to a chunk of bytes so you would not be getting any advantage of Protobuf serialization (similar to what happens with images).
+A better or more customizable definition, as the one provided by Tfserving, of the `.proto` file could help to boost performance.

 ## Conclusion